Verbal abuse

 Abuse resulting from mental illness, substance abuse, or physical disabilities may benefit from social services and professional mental health interventions.
 Separating victims and their abusers may be necessary to secure victims’ well-being.
 Leaving the environment is essential if there is any indication that abuse is escalating or violence may follow.
 Counseling for both abusers and victims of abuse can provide channels for discussion and mitigating solutions to end the cycle of violence.

 Leaving an abusive relationship can be difficult and dangerous.
 Having a place to go for protection, help, and support is important.
 Usually such places are with family or friends.
 However, if they are not available, then local shelters or other organizations that provide assistance for safely leaving an abusive relationship should be sought.
-For emergency situations resources include the following:
+Many resources are available online as well, such as live chats and quick resources.
+For emergency situations, resources include the following:

 • 911 for all emergencies